windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 # The Fastest Mouse Clicker for Windows

+Please update your links: URL https://sourceforge.net/projects/fast-mouse-clicker-pro/ is obsolete and points to the wrong position!

 ## Auto-saved.
 Command line.
 Random clicking.
 Custom trigger keys

 ### The latest version 2.5.3.1 - Jun 06 2020